OanaGaskey/Highway-Driving/README.md

 To avoid rear end collision, all cars from sensor fusion are checked to determine if there is any in the same lane as ego car.
 If a slower front car is identyfied, than the ego car shall match the car's speed.

 ```
           // loop over all detected cars from sensor fusion
           for (int i = 0; i < sensor_fusion.size(); ++i){
+            // check to see if there are other cars in my lane going slower than me
-            // check if the car's d Frenet is within the boundaries of my lane
+            // check if the other's car d Frenet component is within the boundaries of my lane
             if ( ( lane_id*lane_width < sensor_fusion[i][6]) &&
                  (sensor_fusion[i][6] < (lane_id+1)*lane_width) ){
-              // check if the car is in fromt of me, closer than the end of my previous path plus safety distance
+              // check if other car is in fromt of me, closer than the end of my previous path plus safety distance
               if ((sensor_fusion[i][5] < (end_path_s + safety_dist)) &&
                   (sensor_fusion[i][5] > (car_s - 5.0))                 ){
                 // calculate other's car absolute speed value in m/s